tomsercu/tomsercu.github.io/_drafts/2018-08-06-martial-arts.md

 (specifically Royce Gracie winning in UFC 1,2, and 4).
 This was very unexpected - he was not trained in using any kind of kicking or punching - only the "soft" BJJ rules!
 In contrast, some more "spectacular" martial arts like karate, kung fu, and taekwondo were basically useless on the MMA mat.
-This confirms that the techniques and systems that are developed under constrained ruleset, and trained under real pressure, hold up against open rules tournaments and thus generalize to real martial / self-defense situations.
+I'd argue this confirms the bias-trainability trade-off hypothesis: the techniques and systems that were developed under a very constrained ruleset, but therefore trained under real pressure, hold up against open rules tournaments and thus generalize to real martial / self-defense situations.

 Currently the norm is cross-training: athletes from grappling backgrounds train also in striking sports, and vice versa.
-This is like multi-task RL, where training in different but related tasks can help performance in either (1) the original objective task, (2) generalization to new tasks (new ruleset).
+Maybe this is like multi-task RL, where training in different but related tasks can help performance in either (1) the original objective task, (2) generalization to new tasks (new ruleset).
+Heh maybe I'll keep that idea for another post ;)

 # Conclusions for RL
-* Look at 1-on-1 competitive sports as a model for RL self-play, where we can trust the learning/optimization is not the bottleneck.
+* Look at 1-on-1 competitive sports as a model for RL self-play, where we can assume the learning/optimization is not the bottleneck.
+* Higher bias, more constrained environment or ruleset can lead to better generalization - it's not just a losing game.
+   More constrained rulesets allow the development of complex techniques (complex policy) which can be optimized so well that they generalize: the complex techniques become viable when the constrained ruleset falls away.
-* The concept of trainability can be extended:
+* The concept of trainability could be extended!
     - In combat sports: by limitation of injury, it is not possible to train all techniques at full resistance.
     - In RL agent: more general environment/reward setups could be computationally much more expensive, harder to optimize, imply longer traces with sparser reward signal.
         More constrained environment/reward setup can provide more experience within the same computational budget.
     - In robotics some constraints on the policy or reward are typically necessary to avoid damage to the robot.
-* Higher bias, more constrained environment or ruleset can lead to better generalization - it's not just a losing game.
-   More constrained rulesets allow the development of complex techniques (complex policy) which can be optimized so well that they generalize: the complex techniques become viable when the constrained ruleset falls away.
 * Part of the high bias ruleset is introducing a proxy KO in combat sports: instead of actually needing to knock your opponent out, a soft alternative is introduced (submissions: chokes or joint locks).
     This suggests designing proxy rewards for RL agents which are easier to achieve and don't drive the agent into the untrainable regime.